 URL categories can be used by all policies except policies to identify requests.
 They can also be used by Access, Encrypted HTTPS Management and Data Security policies to apply actions to requests.

-See Creating and Editing Custom and External URL Categories, page 9-14 for information about creating custom URL categories.
+See Creating and Editing Custom URL Categories, on page 168 for information about creating custom URL categories.

 Using URL Categories to Identify Web Requests